enordmoe/HW1VIZ1/HW1_template.md

 **Answer:**

-9)  Using the **diamonds** data, create a scatterplot of two continuous variables, with a smoothing line overlaid.
+9)  Using the **diamonds** data, create a scatterplot of two numerical variables with an aesthetic mapped to the values a third variable categorical which is categorical.
+Your scatterplot should also have a single smoothing line overlaid.

 **Answer:**